-6.1 Viewing your licences (Available for Standalone, Network Floating and Shared)
+6.1 Viewing your licenses (Available for Standalone, Network Floating and Shared)

-With this tool you can see which licences you own, and view the activation data for them.
+With this tool you can see which licenses you own, and view the activation data for them.
 The tool also displays the number of remaining activations you have for the key selected to view.
-To access this tool, from the Licence Portal Home page, navigate to “Licences & Activations”.
+To access this tool, from the Licence Portal Home page, navigate to “Licenses & Activations”.

 Viewing a selected Licence: